SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud/security.md

 ## Hosting

-SonarCloud is hosted on Amazon AWS in Frankfurt.
+SonarCloud is hosted on Amazon AWS in Frankfurt and Ireland.

 ## System security

-We keep system up to date, OS packages are updated at least weekly.
-SonarCloud is on its own AWS VPC.
-We have firewall at VPC and VM level.

-Except the Operations team, no SonarSource employee has access to the system, especially the database which stores source code and analysis results.

-The Operations team has access to the system through secured channels (SSH) only.
+SonarCloud uses its own Virtual Private Cloud (AWS VPC).
+Accesses to the infrastructure are restricted through firewalls, allowing accesses from SonarSource networks only.
+Secure protocols are required for accesses and SSL keys are used for authentication.
+Access to the infrastructure, inclusive of storage, is restricted to the Technology Operations team.

 ## Data security

-All the data is stored on a Postgres RDS instance which only the Operation has access to.
+At the infrastructure level, access to data is controlled by virtue of being hosted in a network zone which only the Technology Operations have access to.

-Isolation of data per organization is ensured at software level, which secures access to source code to organization members only.

-The source code is not encrypted in the database, but the access to the database is restricted to SonarSource operations team and can be done only through a SSH tunnel.

-The DB is backed up everyday by Amazon RDS mechanism, with 7 days retention.
+To insure data availability, a replica of the SonarCloud database is maintained real time in a different availability zone.
+In addition, the database is fully backed up everyday with a 7 days retention.

+At the software level, SonarCloud ensures private source code is accessible to organization members only, in addition to SonarSource Technology Operations team for support purposes only.

 ## Software security

-The Web Application and Web APIs regularly pass penetration testing conducted by a an external company, specialized in cyber and application security, certified in accordance to ISO-27001 and which is also member of the OWASP.
+SonarCloud UI and APIs regularly pass penetration testing conducted by a an external company, specialized in cyber and application security, certified in accordance to ISO-27001 and which is also member of the OWASP.

 ## Communications